ArdaAgacdelen/lx-braitenberg/README.md

 ## 2. Make sure your system is up-to-date

+- 💻 This is an `ente` learning experience (note the branch name).
+Make sure your Duckietown Shell is set to an `ente` profile (and not, e.g., a `daffy` one).
+You can check your current distribution with

+    dts profile list

+  To switch to an ente profile, follow the [Duckietown Manual DTS installation instructions](https://docs.duckietown.com/ente/duckietown-manual/10-setup/02-software/duckietown-shell-dts-installation.html#dt-account-switch-profile).

 - 💻 Always make sure your Duckietown Shell is updated to the latest version.
 See [installation instructions](https://docs.duckietown.com/ente/duckietown-manual/10-setup/02-software/duckietown-shell-dts-installation.html)

 - 💻 Update the shell commands: `dts update`